sara-nl/clouddocs/UvA-20170201/partB.markdown

 * Start your virtual machine again.
 * Log in and check the files you created during the previous run [(Part A)](partA).

 <div class="alert alert-warning" markdown="1">
 <i class="fa fa-exclamation-triangle fa-2x" aria-hidden="true">Warning</i><br>

-The Ubuntu Desktop 14.04 _App_ is affected by the problem described in our documentation, [here](/connection_problem_ubuntu1404).
+The Ubuntu Desktop 14.04 _App_ is affected by a [problem described in our documentation](/connection_problem_ubuntu1404).
 To correct it easily, please follow these steps now that you are connected via SSH:

 ```sh
 wget https://github.com/sara-nl/clouddocs/raw/gh-pages/UvA-20170201/code/cloudinit_fix.sh